Volunteer opportunities with Calgary Police

 Victim Assistance Support Team

 Volunteer victim support workers assist victims of crime and misfortune with support, information and referral services.
-Support is offered in the form of court accompaniment, assistance with restitution request applications and other services, and providing information about court dates and police and/or court procedures.
+Support is offered in the form of court accompaniment, assistance with restitution request applications and other services, and providing information about court dates and police and court procedures.

 YouthLink Calgary Police Interpretive Centre